rlopez19781978/pure-planck-quantization/Universe_ROL.md

 ---

-#### The Digital Zoom Effect: Geometric Scaling vs. Physical Movement
+#### VI.A.
+The Digital Zoom Effect: Geometric Scaling vs. Physical Movement

 The fundamental mechanism of this cosmic projection behaves exactly like a **Digital Zoom** on a high-resolution image: